dhirajp15/relay_control_board/README.md

 # relay_control_board

-## The project houses python script to control relay timings according to the song
+## The project houses python script to toggle relay switches based on the timing file.The timings are entered according to the music played in the background.

 ---
 <br/>